On annular short-time stability conditions for generalized Persidskii systems: Preliminaries

 \item {\em annular short-time stable} (ASTS) with respect to $(\Delta,\epsilon_1,\epsilon_2,\gamma,\delta_1,\delta_2)$, if for given $(\epsilon_1, \epsilon_2) \subseteq (\delta_1, \delta_2) \subset \mathbb{R}_+$ and $\gamma \geq 0$,

 \end{enumerate} \end{defn}

-In classification of temporal sequences by neural networks, the resulting output level at the time instant $T$ is considered (the more restrictive analysis over the whole time interval $\Delta$ is nevertheless unnecessary in this scenario).
+In the classification of temporal sequences by neural networks, the resulting output level at the time instant $T$ is considered, whose value characterizes the class to which the given input signal belongs (a complete analysis over the whole time interval $\Delta$ is nevertheless unnecessary in this scenario, as it is considered in the case of ASTS).
 For investigation of this behavior, we further introduce two useful notions:

 \begin{defn} System~\eqref{eq:general_nonlinear_system} is said to be: \begin{enumerate} \item {\em annular settled} (AS) with respect to $(T,\epsilon_1,\epsilon_2,\gamma,\delta_1,\delta_2)$, if for given $(\epsilon_1, \epsilon_2) \subset \mathbb{R}_+$, $(\delta_1, \delta_2) \subset \mathbb{R}_+$ and $\gamma \geq 0$,